Nurse Anesthesia Concentration

 Accreditation

-In 2004, the UT Nurse Anesthesia Concentration received a maximum 10-year accreditation from the Council on Accreditation of Nurse Anesthesia Educational Programs (COA).
+In 2014, the MSN UT Nurse Anesthesia Concentration program of study received a maximum 10-year accreditation from the Council on Accreditation of Nurse Anesthesia Educational Programs (COA).
+The next accreditation onsite review is scheduled for April 2024.

 Council on Accreditation of Nurse Anesthesia Educational Programs